[Aghios Ioannis Panorama]

 [Team, 2nd Session, 2016]

-2023 Fieldwork Staff
+2023 Fieldwork Staff and Students

 Dr. Kyle Jazwa (Maastricht University), Mr. Damian Koropeckyj (independent), Ms. Rowan May (York Archaeological Trust), and Ms. Naomi Morales-Glenn (independent).
 Undergraduate research assistants who participated in field and laboratory operations, from between one and six weeks, completing the team, were Mr. Robert Barry (U.M.B.C.), Ms. Sofia Beroukli (National and Kapodistrian University of Athens, “N.K.U.A.”), Ms. Katie Bjerkaas (U.M.B.C.), Mr. Aidan Bodurtha (N.K.U.A.), Ms. Mare Chavez (U.M.B.C.), Mr. Michael Fischer (U.M.B.C.), Mr. George Ftergiotis (N.K.U.A.), Mr. Logan Jackson (U.M.B.C.), Ms. India Kelly (U.M.B.C.); Ms. Abigail Kennedy (University of York), Ms. Eleni Keogh (U.M.B.C.), Ms. Lauren Oster (University of York), Ms. Mriga Rao (U.M.B.C.), and Ms. Brenna Smith (Gallaudet University).